OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Project-Group-Creation/projectgroup-creation.md

-# Create an project with Terraform
+# Create an projectgroup with Terraform

-The **project Creation** directory contains the following files:
+The **projectgroup Creation** directory contains the following files:

   - main.tf
   - terraform.tfvars